gernest/libhastie/README.md

     }
 `

-You can use crunch the content of the `test` folder to see what the site may look like.
+You can use check the content of the `test` folder to see what the site may look like.

 ## State

-The library lacks many fancy features, as it looks I only intend to make generating static site easier, so you can add whatever you want on top of it.
+The library is not actovely maintained, you can fork it and hack the way you like.

-## COntributing
+## Contributing

 Contributions are warmly welcome.

+## Author

+Geofrey Ernest

-## Authors
+## Licence

-geofrey ernest
+MIT